Operator at Japan's Fukushima starts hazardous year-long fuel removal

 TOKYO The operator of Japan's wrecked Fukushima nuclear plant took the first step on Monday in the long and hazardous process of decommissioning the facility, extracting four fuel rods from their container for later removal.

-Tokyo Electric Power Co, known as Tepco, said it transferred the rods to a steel cask within the same cooling pool in a badly damaged reactor building, beginning the delicate and unprecedented task of removing 400 metric tons of highly irradiated spent fuel from that reactor.
+Tokyo Electric Power Co (9501.T), known as Tepco, said it transferred the rods to a steel cask within the same cooling pool in a badly damaged reactor building, beginning the delicate and unprecedented task of removing 400 tonnes of highly irradiated spent fuel from that reactor.

 "We will continue with the work from tomorrow and proceed, paying close attention to safety," Tepco said in a statement.